auxfuse/Milestone2/README.md

 * Paste the Git URL copied from above and click <i>"Ok"</i>.
 (Again in the case of PyCharm once you click <i>"clone"</i>, Git Root mapping will be automatically set to the project Root directory).

 ### User Stories

+-Generic User (gamer):
+* As a user, I want a game to help my typing skills get faster.
+* As a user, I want something fun to challenge my typing skills.
+* As a user, I want a mobile friendly game to play whilst on the go via my mobile phone/tablet.
+* As a user, I want a game that will help my children learn to type.
+* As a user, I want a fun game for my kids to help with their spelling.

+For a generic user, the game assists in fulfilling these goals by:
+* Creating clean, aesthetically pleasing visuals.
+* Allowing the user to dynamically set the words via Theme and the difficulty to set the timer on the "Main menu".
+* Setting the core design process of the application to be Fully Responsive via Bootstrap Mobile First approach.
+* Enticing themes such as popular current media trends in Pokemon & Superheroes for Children and then engaging the more mature audience with Beaches & Crossft.
+* Allowing a parent to have a game on their devices that is child-friendly and will assist in cognitive learning abilities such as increasing hand-eye coordination and enhancing grammar and linguistics skills.

+---

+-Developer:
+* As a developer, I want to create a pure Javascript game to test my skills to date.
+* As a developer, I want to create fully responsive app to showcase my skills to a potential employer.
+* As a developer, I want an on-going project I can enhance and improve over time as my skills grow.

+For myself as the developer, the game build assisted in fulfilling these goals by:
+* Enabling me to develop the logic and learn the structure of object-oriented programming.
+* Allowing me to go outside of the current brief of the milestone to create an application from Vanilla Javascript.
+* Assisting me in using additional resources such as Mozilla MDN docs and Udemy courses to learn the more about Vanilla Javascript.
+* Preparing myself the world of Object-Orientated Languages.

 ### User Experience